mltframework/mlt_web/plugins/TransitionAffine.md

 title: Scale
 description:
-Whether to automatic upscale B frame image to ensure the geometry area is filled.
+Whether to automatic upscale B frame image to ensure the rectangle is filled.
 type: boolean
 readonly: no
 required: no